Points of Pride

-Several recent UST teams have been ranked in the top 25 nationally, including five top-20 NCAA team finishes in the last seven seasons.
+Several recent UST teams have been ranked in the top 25 nationally, including six top-20 NCAA team finishes in the last eight seasons.

 Coach Scott Proshek was among a select group of six finalists for 2017-18 National Coach of the Year.

-On the conference scene, St. Thomas has finished in the top four in the team race in each of the last nine seasons, including five top-two places.
+On the conference scene, St. Thomas has finished in the top four in the team race in each of the last 10 seasons, including six top-two places.

 In 2015-16, the Tommies received an at-large berth to the NCAA Championships after finishing one stroke out of first place at the MIAC Championships.
 St. Thomas tied for fifth place at nationals -- a program best -- and were led by Jack Riester and Pete Sienko, who tied for 16th.